PolicyStat/ckeditor-plugin-structured-headings/README.md

 string, default: `"autonumber-restart"`
 ### autonumberStyles
-Listing of style definitions by name, each specifying what additional CSS class to apply to each header element. object, default:
+Listing of style definitions by name, each specifying what additional CSS class to apply to each header element.
+A value of `null` signifies using the BaseClass only. object, default:
 ```
 {
   Default: null,
   Narara: {
     h1: "autonumber-N",
     h2: "autonumber-a",
     h3: "autonumber-r",